popolo-project/popolo-spec/src/terms.md

 &address

+* Canada has two ways of expressing motions: from the [votes list page](http://www.parl.gc.ca/housechamberbusiness/Chambervotelist.aspx?Language=E) and from the vote detail page.

+# Motion

+&motion

 # Vote event

 * Only PML Schema has properties for the time at which the vote ends: `endDate` and `endTime`.
-* Canada has at least three ways of expressing votes: in the [Hansard](http://www.parl.gc.ca/HouseChamberBusiness/ChamberSittings.aspx?View=H&Language=E), from the [votes list page](http://www.parl.gc.ca/housechamberbusiness/Chambervotelist.aspx?Language=E) and from the vote detail page.
+* Canada has three ways of expressing votes: in the [Hansard](http://www.parl.gc.ca/HouseChamberBusiness/ChamberSittings.aspx?View=H&Language=E), from the [votes list page](http://www.parl.gc.ca/housechamberbusiness/Chambervotelist.aspx?Language=E) and from the vote detail page.
 * [Toronto](http://app.toronto.ca/tmmis/getAdminReport.do?function=prepareMemberVoteReport) publishes reports for each voter.

 &voteevent